 Alcohol can be a great social lubricant in the right doses.
 However, if you’re drinking to excess or failing to manage your drinking, you may be exhibiting signs of alcoholism.
 The good news is that you can take steps to address your problem and even recover.
-In this article, we’ll explore the effects of alcohol and the symptoms of alcoholism and how to manage your drinking.

 What Is alcoholism?

 Alcoholism is a disease characterised by a pattern of drinking that results in harm to users and others.
 It is a significant problem worldwide.
 People who drink alcohol may do so to relax or to alleviate stress.
 But if you continue to drink more than you intended or feel you need to drink more and can’t stop yourself until you pass out, you may have a problem.

 Alcoholism is characterised by a person’s inability to control drinking.
 These people may continue to drink despite facing problems associated with drinking, such as alcohol dependence, withdrawal symptoms, health risks, legal problems, and family issues.

 Alcohol is a depressant drug, meaning that it slows down your central nervous system, which controls your brain and muscles.
 Your brain and your muscles are responsible for movement and coordination.
 When you drink alcohol, the brain slows down.
 This can make you feel relaxed, but it can also make you forgetful or unable to coordinate movement.
 Heavy and chronic drinkers may even fall unconscious.

 There are many symptoms of alcoholism, but the most important ones indicate you need help.
 Some of the most common signs of alcoholism include the following: